 The purpose of the Sub Zone is to protect and enhance existing natural environment features (native vegetation, wetland and streams).
 Where possible public walkways and cycle paths are envisaged within the the Sub Zone.
-Ongoing protection measures for these features are expected to from part of subdivision applications (i.e. whether they are vested in Council or held in private ownership).
+Enhancement includes weed and pest control, and indigenous revegetation (where appropriate).
+Enhancement and ongoing Ongoing-protection measures for these features are expected to from part of subdivision applications (i.e. whether they are vested in Council or held in private ownership).

-This provisions of this Sub Zone is also intended to apply to any land vested in Council as reserve (recreation, stormwater and/or local purpose access).
+This The provisions of this Sub Zone is are also intended to apply to any land vested in Council as reserve (recreation, stormwater and/or local purpose access)